 Thank you for asking!
-Given we all have different strengths and passions, we've listed a variety of ways you can help below.
+We would love your help and encourage you to participate in those options below that most resonate with you.
 Before diving in, however, we highly recommend reading through our website, especially the FAQ page.
 We want to make sure our message is clear and focused.

 Sign Up for Our Newsletter

 And encourage friends to do the same!
 We share updates and upcoming events through this communication channel.
 You can also find and like us on Facebook under Port Townsend Psychedelic Society and follow us on Instagram under porttownsendpsychedelicsociety.

 Attend City Council and County Commissioner Meetings